input-output-hk/essential-cardano-content/content/glossary/multi-delegation.md

 image_text: ""
 ---

 Referring to the design of wallet addresses on the Cardano blockchain that enables ADA holders to delegate to multiple pools.
-There will be numerous accounts created within the wallet, and each account will have its own staking key for delegators to sign delegation transactions.
+Numerous accounts can be created within one wallet, and each account has its own staking key for delegators to sign delegation transactions.